Table of Contents_

 For example, if you frequently use a microphone, you want a closed-back headset.
 However, opt for an open-back model for long gaming sessions or if you get hot quickly.
 If you aren’t sure whether a headset option is right for your gaming experience, learn the advantages and disadvantages of a headset vs speakers for gaming and gaming headsets vs office headsets.

 The primary difference between these two types of headphones stems from the back of the earcup.
 An open-backed model can see holes that let air through the earcup.
 As the name implies, a closed-back product includes a solid material along the back of the earcup.

 Closed-back headphones provide noise isolation to increase your focus on your game or other content.

 Because of their variations, you want to use a closed-back product for gaming or content in which you want to immerse yourself.
 Of course, an open headset’s increased comfort and ventilation still provide a viable option for good audio quality.
-If you would rather have a surround sound headset, though, research the differences between a true 7.1 vs a virtual 7.1 headset.
+If you would rather have a surround sound headset, research the differences between a true 7.1 and a virtual 7.1 headset.